Amazon reportedly could grab 10% of retail sales by 2020

 But that doesn't mean that the e-commerce giant is unstoppable, especially when it comes to retail.
 In fact, Nick Egelanian, president of retail development consultants SiteWorks International, believes that Telsey analysts are off in their estimation by some 80% to 90%.

-Amazon's sales last year were $179 billion, but half of those sales flow through the company's Marketplace.
-Siteworks says they don't qualify as Amazon retail sales because Amazon neither takes title to those goods nor has inventory risk.
+Amazon's sales last year were $179 billion, but not all were in retail, and half of its retail sales flow through the company's Marketplace.
+Siteworks doesn't qualify marketplace sales as straight retail because Amazon neither takes title to those goods nor has inventory risk.
 So that's 1% of U.S. retail sales as of January, by Siteworks' measure.

 While several analysts doubt that Amazon's recent $20 Prime membership increase (from $99 to $119 each year, announced last month), will lose it many customers, Egelanian believes that consumer spending on Amazon's memberships is destined to slow.